A Brief History

 The common myth that Nero wanted the fire to clear the way for him to build a grander palace is mostly debunked by historians.
 The new palace that he did build after the fire was largely similar to the burned one.
 Another factor counting against the purposeful arson theory is the almost full moon that was present at the start of the fire, the idea being that arsonists would want the cover of darkness from a moonless night.

-What do you think the real cause of the Great Fire of Rome was?
+Question for students (and subscribers): What do you think the real cause of the Great Fire of Rome was?
 Was Nero somehow complicit?
-Share your thoughts on the subject in the comments.
+Share your thoughts on the subject in the comments section below this article.

 Your readership is much appreciated!